 - Large amounts of money withdrawn from their bank account without reason

 - Sudden mood shifts or disturbing behavioral patterns that are not related to their known illnesses (e.g. withdrawn, afraid to be touched, aggressive, depressed, fearful)

 Always take these signs seriously so that action can be taken early on.

 What to Do

 The first thing you should do if you suspect neglect or abuse is to report it to the appropriate authorities.
-Call 911 if it’s an emergency.
-If it isn’t life-threatening, report it to the local DA’s office or law enforcement agency.
-You can also call the local Adult Protective Services agency or get in touch with the National Council on Child Abuse and Family Violence, who keep a list of hotlines for reporting senior abuse.
+Call 911 if it’s an emergency, or if it isn’t life-threatening, report it to the local DA’s office or another law enforcement agency.
+You can also call the local Adult Protective Services agency or get in touch with the National Council on Child Abuse and Family Violence who have a list of hotlines as a resource for reporting senior abuse.

-As soon as you report the problem, you should contact a qualified elder law attorney right away.
-An attorney can step in and help you make the right reports to the right people, make sure that investigations are thorough and follow-up happens, and help you to look into your legal options including those for relocation or seeking compensation for the injuries your senior parent has suffered.
+As soon as you report the problem, you should contact one of our qualified elder law attorneys at Stewart Bell, PLLC right away.
+We can step in and help you make the right reports to the right people, make sure that investigations are thorough and followups take place, and help you look into your legal options for relocating your loved one and seeking compensation for the injuries they suffered.

-If you’re in West Virginia and you need the help of an elder law attorney with a lot of experience, Bell Law is here to help.
-Just drop us an email or pick up the phone and call us today and we’ll get started providing your senior loved one the protection they need.
+If you’re in West Virginia and you need the help of an elder abuse law attorney with years of experience, Stewart Bell, PLLC is here to help.
+Fill out our free case evaluation form online to schedule a no-cost consultation or pick up the phone and call us today to discuss your case with an experienced nursing home abuse lawyer in West Virginia.
+We’ll get started right away, providing your senior loved one the protection they need.